GATSY: Graph Attention Network for Music Artist Similarity: The Proposed GATSY Framework

-The node labels can then be inferred through a simple decoder network.
-Previous approaches (e.g., \cite{artistS}) usually proposed GNN-based architectures with GraphSAGE layers \cite{inductive}.
-In this work, we investigate the advantages of the more recent \textit{Graph Attention} (GAT) \cite{conf3} convolutional layers to leverage the multi-headed self-attention mechanism, which helps to measure how much a neighbor attends to another node.
+In \cite{artistS}, GraphSAGE layers \cite{inductive} have already been proposed as GNN$(\cdot, \cdot)$.
+In this work, we investigate other GNNs \cite{conf1, GIN}, but we focus our experiments mainly on \textit{Graph Attention Network} (GAT) \cite{conf3}, which shows superior performance w.r.t. the other GNNs for the task of artist similarity.
+GAT leverages the multi-headed self-attention mechanism, which helps to measure how much a neighbor attends to another node.
 This is a huge advantage when dealing with the heterophily of the graph at hand.

-According to \cite{conf3}, the attention score for a generic pair of artists $i$ and $j$ is computed as:
+According to \cite{conf3}, the attention score for a generic pair of artists $i$ and $j$ at the $l$-th layer is computed as: